PGBSNH19/ludo-megamob/Documentation/UserStories.md

 As a ludo player I want to be declared as the winner when reaching 4 points

-As a ludo player I want to be allowed to move a game peice from home to the gameboard start position when hitting 1 or 6 with a dice, if the start position is empty
+As a ludo player I want to be allowed to move a game piece from home to the gameboard start position when hitting 1 or 6 with a dice, if the start position is empty, only one can be taken out

 As a ludo player if I het 6 with the dice will I be given an extra roll

+## Rules

+Only one player can be at one tile